Rickmer Rickmers

 When did the Rickmer Rickmers open?

-Note: On public holidays, the opening hours may vary.
+Note: Opening times may vary on public holidays.
 It is advisable to check the current times on the official website before visiting.

 Conclusion

 A visit to the Rickmer Rickmers is a journey through over a century of maritime history.
-The ship tells stories of distant lands, adventurous journeys, and the hard life of sailors.
+The ship tells stories of distant lands, adventurous voyages, and the hard everyday life of sailors.
 The lovingly restored areas and the diverse exhibitions provide a comprehensive insight.

 Andreas Kirchner